RSU #22: HAMPDEN, NEWBURGH, WINTERPORT & FRANKFORT

 Samuel L. Wagner

-Click here to print copy of Wagner Handbook
+Click here to print copy of Student Handbook

-Samuel L. Wagner Middle School is a supportive learning community challenges all students to achieve individual success.
+Samuel L. Wagner Middle School, a supportive learning community, challenges all students to achieve individual success.

 - A dedicated staff, committed to professional development and lifelong learning, provides optimal educational experiences.